 Vinyl + Physical Sheet Music Book Bundle

-A wonderous collection of 14 songs, full of crystalline beauty and poignant, wistful melancholia; “Some of the saddest music I’ve ever written,” adds Stréliski.
+A wonderous collection of 14 works, full of crystalline beauty and poignant, wistful melancholia; “Some of the saddest music I’ve ever written,” adds Stréliski.
 Some of the most stunningly beautiful, too, from the soft, gentle Rêveries to the calm, haunting sweep of BORDERS.

 We are sorry to inform you that, in this store, Néo-Romance is only available to Canadian customers.